Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help you get started.

 - What makes your book special?

-This question really helps you know the parts of your story that mattered to them, which will affect the pitch and potential sale.
+All pride aside though, this question really helps you know the parts of your story that mattered to them, which will affect the pitch and potential sale.

 - What does the agent read for fun?